Semicolonstartingtexts/conversationhubstandards/README.md

 Joining nodes grows the shared lobby of the joined nodes, unjoining nodes shrinks the shared lobby of the joined nodes

-The servers and the relays have a limit of 10 users per server, and the nodes have a limit of 5 users per node
+The servers and the relays and shared lobbies of joined nodes, called rooms, have a limit of 10 users per server or room, and the nodes have a limit of 5 users per node

 # Community Provisions